potgieterbt/Notes/Getting in the mindset for NES.md

 2. Read address from the address (Optional)
 3. Read data from the address

+PPU:
+* Screen (256x240) is split into 8x8 pixel bitmap.
+* 8 palette tables, each has 3 indexable colours.
+* Attribute tables are the screen split into 2x2.

 TODO:
 * Implement all CPU instructions. (done i think)
 	* Need to figure out cycles for instructions.